FDio/csit/docs/report/vpp_performance_tests/soak_tests/index.rst

 Soak Tests
 ==========

-Long duration (2 hours per test) soak tests are executed using :ref:`plrsearch` algorithm.
+Long duration (30 minutes per test) soak tests are executed using :ref:`plrsearch` algorithm.
 As the test take long time, only 10 test were executed, two runs each.